MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/AppInstaller.md

 ## Using provisioning package from WCD
 You can create a provisioning package with the app and install the provisioning package on the device.
-This method works even on devices that do not have internet connection.
+This method works even on devices that do not have internet connection, and is the preferred method for installing the store license file.
 For example, this enables factory scenarios where the device is not connected to the internet but the primary app is a store-signed UWP app.

 > [!NOTE]
 > The Package Family Name (PFN) can be found in the Windows Dev Center under **App Management > App Identity**